-If you are like me than you are a stickler for speed.
+If you are like me then you are a stickler for speed.
 There is nothing worse than a slow website!
 One of the ways in which I keep my WordPress websites running fast is to disable post revisions.
-I never use them and many WordPress hosting companies, like WP Engine, disable this feature to keep your database smaller and your site running fast.
+I never use them and some WordPress hosting companies even disable this feature to keep your database smaller and your site running fast.

 First we will need to open up your wp-config.php file.
 This should be located in the root of your WordPress site.
 Please back the file up first.

 We are then going to insert the following code.
 You will notice I am also adding a line to change the default autosave interval from 60 seconds (1 minute) to 300 seconds (5 minutes).
 Note, when you disable the post revisions there is still one autosave per post.